Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 You will now be able to change the ability to view locally in your browser from the Demo url `https://isle.localdomain` to a new domain of your choice for example `https://yourprojectnamehere.localdomain`.

 While this installation gets you a brand new local development site, it is **not** intended as a migration process of a previously existing Islandora site.
-If you need to build a local environment to migrate a previously existing Islandora site, please use the [Local ISLE Installation - Migrate existing site](install-local-migrate.md) instructions instead.
+If you need to build a local environment to migrate a previously existing Islandora site, please use the [Local ISLE Installation: Migrate Existing Islandora Site](../install/install-local-migrate.md) instructions instead.

 This document also has directions on how you can check in newly created ISLE & Islandora code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging and finally to Production.
-The [ISLE Installation - Environments](install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE endusers should use for the `.env`, `local.env`, etc.
+The [ISLE Installation: Environments](../install/install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE endusers should use for the `.env`, `local.env`, etc.

 Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.
 The [Glossary](../appendices/glossary.md) defines terms used in this documentation.